Can I Lose Salvation?

 People can and do turn against their original faith in Jesus due to hurtful life experiences, defective discipleship, or by clinging to known sin, rather than determinedly calling on Christ to deliver them.
 The dangerous reality of having a free will, however, is obviously not where the powerful and genuine security comes from.

 The Blessed Assurance

 The security that upholds me every moment of every day (now that I have settled into believing it) is based on a faith-knowing of these five factors:

-3) The Blood of Jesus covers every sin I could possibly sin.
+His Blood covers every sin that I could possibly sin.
 Nothing can change this or take it from me.